bodepd/python-jiocloud/README.md

 All upgrade actions are contained in the jiocloud.upgrade module.

+NOTE: this means that if you want control over upgrades (ie: operations other than, update everything at the same time), then you need to use this module instead of `jorc trigger_update`.

 This code reads and writes keys into consul and assumes that each host reads those keys to determine what actions related to upgrade they currently need to perform. (this code will be added to